Joseph B. Soloveitchik: Relations with Rabbi Menachem Mendel Schneerson

 Herschel Schacter, Sholem Kowalsky, Julius Berman; Menachem Genack, and Fabian Schoenfeld (all students of Soloveitchik) have asserted that Menachem Mendel Schneerson and Soloveitchik met for the first time while they both studied in Berlin.
 Soloveitchik told Kowalsky he "was a great admirer of the Rebbe."
 Schoenfeld quoted Soloveitchik as having told him that when he was studying at the University of Berlin, "I can testify that [Schneerson] never missed going to the mikva one single day."

 In 1964, Soloveitchik paid a lengthy visit while Schneerson was mourning the death of his mother.
 Their conversation during this visit lasted approximately two hours.
 Soloveitchik later visited again following the death of Schneerson's mother-in-law.

 In 1980, accompanied by his student Herschel Schacter, Soloveitchik visited Schneerson at Chabad headquarters in Brooklyn on the occasion of a celebration marking the 30th anniversary of his leadership.
 The visit lasted close to two hours after which Soloveitchik told Schacter his opinion of Schneerson: "He is a gaon (genius), he is a great one, he is a leader of Israel."

-In the recently published Seventy Conversations in Transit, R' Aaron Adler recounts that "The Rav had hoped to write a running commentary on the Sefer Tanya.
-To which he felt his understanding of the text rivaled that of the Lubavitcher Rebbe zt"l."